The Non-Orientable Topology of Condorcet's Paradox: Introduction

-Baryshnikov's key insight is that a set of ranked-choice preferences can be modelled by a simplicial complex, a fundamental object of study in Algebraic Topology.
-Specifically, simplices in particular nerve complex.
-Although preference cycles are not explicitly modelled in this scheme (i.e., as simplices), Chia has observed that the boundaries of these nerve complex models correspond to preference cycles~\cite[p.5]{topological-social-choice-summary}.
-However, a limitation of this representation of preference cycles is that one cannot distinguish between models of ranked-choice preferences with vs without preference cycles, i.e., one cannot consider the simplicial complex with vs without its boundaries.
+Baryshnikov's key insight is that a set of ranked-choice preferences can be modelled by a simplicial complex, a fundamental object of study in algebraic topology: specifically, simplices in a particular nerve complex.
+Although preference cycles are not explicitly modelled in this scheme (i.e., as simplices), Chia has observed that the boundaries of these nerve complex models correspond to preference cycles~\cite{topological-social-choice-summary} (p.
+5).
+However, a limitation of this representation of preference cycles is that one cannot distinguish between models of preference relations with vs. without preference cycles, i.e., one cannot consider the simplicial complex with vs. without its boundaries, nor can one distinguish between valid and contradictory preference cycles in this representation.